The online learning industry is growing and always changing — technologies, trends and new platforms are always on the rise.

 So how can you ensure you stay ahead of the curve?

-A great way to do so is to stay updated on the latest online education statistics and data.
-Whether you’re creating online courses, classes, tutoring or have your own online school.
+A great way to do so is to stay updated on the latest online learning statistics and data.
+Whether you’re creating online courses, classes, tutoring, or have your own online school.

 In the list below we’ve collected the latest stats, trends, and data of 2020 to help you achieve success in the online learning world, to get more customers and get paid for teaching online classes or courses.

-Online learning is education that takes place on the web instead of a physical classroom.
+Online learning is learning that takes place on the web instead of a physical classroom.
 It can be called “eLearning” or “online education” among other terms.